faceleg/node-assetify/README.md

  - **bin**: the folder where the assets processed by assetify should be placed. this is the folder that should be exposed to the public.
  - **js/css**: expects an array of asset configurations.
  - **profiles**: an array of profiles to output when bundling. defaults to ['all']
+ - **host**: allows you to pick a host for an absolute uri, this is prepended to asset urls.

 ### Asset Configurations